 Brass Buttons (Leptinella) A mat-like ground cover that grows about 2 inches high.
 It has a reputation of being a thug in the garden but that hasn’t happened to me….yet… but I don’t think I’d mind if it did step out-of-bounds.
 It could make a great grass substitute.
 Its fern-like foliage is so unusual and attractive that I fell in love with this tough little plant.
 I’m always questioned about this unique perennial that grows in a spot where grass struggles to grow.
 Thumbs up!

-Campanula carpatica ‘White Clips’: I cared for this little perennial for almost two summers at the nursery until I weakened and purchased a few.
+Campanula carpatica ‘White Clips’: I cared for this little perennial for almost two summers at the nursery until I weakened and purchased one.
 The showy bell-shaped white blooms face upward covering small compact clumps of foliage about 8 -10 inches high.
 I have it at the edge of a border in moist soil.
 We will cut it back hard very soon and will be rewarded with a flush of new growth and blooms.
 Thumbs up!

 Defiant Hybrid Tomato: I took a chance on this tomato plant that boasted blight resistance.
 It’s a determinate bush tomato plant that produces medium-size tomatoes.
 Jungseed.com writes, “This is the first tomato to crack the genetic code for late blight resistance.
 It has high resistance to late blight, intermediate resistance to early blight and great flavor, all in one.”
 Knock on wood that I don’t jinx it but it’s been almost PERFECT.
 The grandchildren picked two lovely tomatoes on their lunch visit to Nana’s yesterday… and there are 15 – 20 more ripening on the plant.
 Thumbs up!